simslab/scHPF/docs/train-cli.rst

     0.39.0.

 .. hint::
-    If you get an error like "Segmentation fault (core dumped)" and are running Python 3.7,  try downgrading to Python 3.6 or upgrading numba to version 0.45 :ref:`[More details]<numba>`
+    If you get an error like "Segmentation fault (core dumped)" and are running Python 3.7.4,  try upgrading numba to version 0.45 or downgrading Python to 3.7.3 py:ref:`[More details]<numba>`

 Complete options